GEMTASK/shared-components/test/src/assets/kopi.md

 (a, b, c)
 ```

-Patterns are often use for matching.
+Patterns are often used for matching.
 The `match` function takes a value as its first curried argument, and a tuple of functions for its second argument.
-Each function's parameter pattern is tested against the value, and if the match is successfull, that function is called and the return value used as the return value for match.
+Each function's parameter pattern is tested against the value, and if the match is successfull, that function is called and the return value is used as the return value for match.

 The `_` character can be used as a parameter to represent "I don't care what the value is".